ti8m/HackZurich16/README.md

 Build the next vending machine or a robot to finally deliver goods.
 Furthermore we provide some scissors, cardbox and an IoT-kit.

 Feel free to use all of this and bring additional tools to build tomorrow’s payment & delivery solution right today!

+Find some usefull informations at the [HackZurich16 Wiki](https://github.com/ti8m/HackZurich16/wiki)